-Thank you so much to Dutton Books and NetGalley for providing me with a free copy of this book in exchange for my honest review.
+Thank you so much to Nelson Books and NetGalley for providing me with a copy of this book in exchange for my review!

 I have read many true crime stories but this was my first true crime memoir.
 This was a very interesting read for me as it happened in my home state of Kansas and I got to watch it as it unfolded.